bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # documentation folder : folder

-Returns the documentation folder of the system domain
+Returns the documentation folder of the system domain.

 # documents folder : folder

-Returns the documents folder of the system domain
+Returns the documents folder of the system domain.

 # domain firewall profile type : firewall profile type